-- The overall power of the engine.
-More power greatly improves towing capacity, but it also greatly reduces the fuel economy.
+- Overall horsepower of the engine - More power greatly improves towing capacity, but it also greatly reduces fuel economy.

-- The type and quality of the transmission is a critical part of towing ratings.
-The transmission takes the brunt of the abuse when you're towing very large loads up and down hills.
+- Type and quality of the transmission - The transmission takes the brunt of the abuse when you're towing very large loads up and down hills.

-- The strength of the axles under your vehicle have a significant role in towing capacity.
-The rear axles typically play a much larger role in increasing the towing ability of an SUV.
+- Strength of the axles under your vehicle - The rear axles typically play a much larger role in increasing the towing ability of an SUV.

-- The frame of the vehicle also plays a role in towing functionality.
-The materials used in the frame, as well as factors like wheelbase, impact how much you can or can't tow.
+- Vehicle frame - The materials used in the frame, as well as factors like wheelbase, impact how much you can or can't tow.